-This indicator is changed from negative to neutral due to the stabilization that has taken place in 2010 and 2011, at close to \$31 per person.
+This indicator is to neutral due to the stabilization that has taken place since 2009 at close to \$31 per person.
 The ratio remains significantly below the average from 2004 and 2008, when the County received between \$35 and \$36 in sales tax revenues per person (adjusted for inflation).